 One of my favorite ways to create toddler activities is to gather up supplies I notice my toddler is interested in and placing them together as an invitation to play.
 This toddler activity uses just three materials- some pompoms, a mirror, and a cardboard tube left over from wrapping paper.

-Are you following our Toddler Play and Learning Pinterest board?
+Follow our Toddler Play and Learning Pinterest board!

 (This post contains affiliate links.)

 Today as I was picking up the house, I came across some items that turned out to be such a fun toddler activity!
 I decided to arrange them into an invitation to play for Theo!
 (We also have other invitations to play and invitations to create on Buggy and Buddy to inspire you!)

 Toddler Activity: Invitation to Play with Poms Poms and a Mirror

 I was picking up the pom poms the kids and I had used yesterday for crafting when I remembered how much Theo, my 2 year old, had enjoyed playing with them.
 They would be perfect for an invitation to play!
 I grabbed some tweezers (similar to these) from my science cabinet and added them to the little wooden box of pom poms.